 SOLUTION: A Water Recirculation pump installed by Solarponics.

-How a water re-circulation pump works: By adding a water re-circulator pump, located at the water heater or at the faucet farthest from the water heater, hot water is circulated through the "cooled" hot water pipes until the water is hot at the faucet.
+How a water re-circulation pump works: We add a water re-circulator pump, located at the water heater or at the faucet farthest from the water heater.
+Hot water is circulated through the "cooled" hot water pipes until the water is hot at the faucet.
 The cool water is circulated back to the water heater via the cold-water line, and no water is wasted during the wait.
 The energy use of the re-circulation pump is less than operating a 25-watt light bulb.